cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![](_static/images/Export/ndex_context_menus.png)

-Finally, the NDEx button in the toolbar provides an additional convenient way to both Import and Export to NDEx
+Finally, the NDEx button in the toolbar provides an additional convenient way to both Import and Export to NDEx.

 ![](_static/images/Export/ndex_toolbar_button.png)